April - May - June 2026

 Loyalty+

-Concept-level attribution in the Points Ledger API
+Concept-Level Attribution in the Points Ledger API

 Brands using multi-concept org hierarchies can now retrieve concept-level attribution for each points ledger entry.
 Pass includeConceptDetails=true in the request and the API returns the conceptId and conceptName of the concept associated with the store where each transaction occurred.